NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     Optional shadow thresholds for the input images (a list of real values in quotes, one per image).

+--shadow-threshold <arg>
+    A shadow threshold to apply to all images instead of using individual thresholds.
+(Must be positive.)

+--custom-shadow-threshold-list <arg>
+    A list having one image and one shadow threshold per line.
+For the images specified there, override the shadow threshold supplied by other means with this value.

+--robust-threshold <arg>
+    If positive, set the threshold for the robust measured-to-simulated intensity difference (using the Cauchy
+    loss).
+Any difference much larger than this will be penalized.

+--estimate-height-errors
+    Estimate the SfS DEM height uncertainty by finding the height perturbation at each grid point which will make at least one of the simulated images at that point change by more than twice the discrepancy between the unperturbed simulated image and the measured image.
+The SfS DEM must be provided via the -i option.

 --save-dem-with-nodata
     Save a copy of the DEM while using a no-data value at a DEM grid point where all images show shadows.
 To be used if shadow